What are the things that I should know as a foreign investor?

 Their job includes collecting the rent, maintaining financial records, conducting regular property inspections, handling any disputes, and arranging all repairs.

 You should also expect to pay additional one-off fees when they find a new tenant or negotiate an extension on the lease.

-Last but not least, please make sure that the managing agent you are interested in using is licensed by the Office of Fair Trading (or state equivalent) before you enter into any formal agreement.
+Last but not least, please make sure that the managing agent you are interested in using is licensed by the Consumer Affairs (or state equivalent) before you enter into any formal agreement.